-Help from a Community action agency near you.
+Get help from a community action agency in your state, near you.

 A community action agency provides financial help with bills or housing, including grant money, while helping people gain self-sufficiency.
-There is emergency assistance for paying utility bills to funds for rent, transportation, money to pay for job training costs, home repairs and more.
-Find a community action agency program listed below by state and/or county.
+There is emergency assistance for paying utility bills or funds for paying rent, transportation services, money to pay for job training costs, home repairs and more.
+Find a community action agency program to help you, listed below by state and/or county with link to the phone numbers.

 The non-profit organizations are located in every city and county.
-The non-profit, government funded community action agencies (CAA) that will be near you were created to help low income families overcome their hardships or exit poverty.
+The quasi-government funded community action agencies (CAA) that will be near you were created to help low income families overcome their hardships or exit poverty while getting short term financial help.
 The services are paid for by the government as part of CSBG, but the grant money is distributed on a local level.
-Some financial resources available at a local community action near you include LIHEAP grants to pay utility bills, Head Start, weatherization, free or low cost home repairs, and many others.
+Some financial resources that may be available at a local community action in your area include, but are not limited too, LIHEAP funds to pay utility bills, Head Start, weatherization, and even help with getting a car.

 Assistance with bills from community action

 All of the agencies offer numerous social services to people as well as families who need help.
 The case managers from the organizations offer temporary financial help from hardship programs.
-They also arrange everything from employment to budgeting classes, debt reduction, cars to get to a job, transportation for interviews, and general self-sufficiency.
+They also arrange everything from employment to budgeting classes.
+Or get financial literacy such as debt reduction, cars to get to a job, transportation for interviews, and general self-sufficiency.
 That is done while they also fight poverty.

 Community Action provides money to pay rent or housing costs to help prevent evictions or homelessness.
 There may be hardship money to help a tenant get current on their rent or a homeowner make a partial mortgage payment.
 However most of the assistance from a community action agency will for emergency rent payment help.